jlurena/revolvingweekview/README.md

 - `mWeekView.setDateTimeInterpreter()` to set your own labels for the calendar header row and header column
 - `mWeekView.setScrollListener()` to get an event every time the first visible day has changed
-- `mWeekView.setAddEventClickListener()` to get the start and end time of an event to add Sample
+- `mWeekView.setAddEventClickListener()` to get the start and end time of an event to add
+- `mWeekView.setTextColorPicker()` to change the textcolor of an event, based on the event.
+You can, for example, set a different text color depending on the color of the event.

+Sample
 ----------